An-Error94/Handy-Scripts/@document-polyfill/Instruction.md

 `html[data-at-document-domain|="domainSpecialString"] `,

-where `domainSpecialString` is a special string specifying the desired domain as follows:
+where `domainSpecialString` is a special string specifying the desired [domain](https://en.wikipedia.org/wiki/Domain_name) as follows:

-You should write all domains according to their decreasing importance in the hierarchy ([The hierarchy of domains decrease from the right to the left](https://en.wikipedia.org/wiki/Domain_name#Domain_name_syntax)), including the top-level domain, i.e. in the reverse order than their occurrence in the address; each of them should be separated by a dash:`-`.
-If the dash is part of a domain name, replace it with a `^`.
+You should write all [labels](https://en.wikipedia.org/wiki/Domain_name#Domain_name_syntax) of [fully qualified domain name](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) according to their decreasing importance in the hierarchy (The hierarchy of domains decrease from the right to the left), including the top-level domain.
+Each of label should be separated by a dash:`-`.
+If the dash is part of a label, replace it with a `^`.

+In other words, find all the words at the beginning of the URL (except the words immediately before ": //") that appear before the first occurrence of a single "/".
+These words are grouped into elements called "labels".
+Each label is separated by a period (`.`).
+On `domainSpecialString`, write these labels in reverse order than they appear in the URL and separate them with a dash: `-`.
+If the dash is part of a label, replace it with a `^`.

 For example: